Shop Our Favorites From Anthropologie's New Plus-Size Line

 Whenever we stroll by a store, it's pretty much guaranteed we'll pop in.
 So it's not like we need another reason to shop there, but we just got one.

 Earlier this month, the retailer expanded into plus-size for the very first time.
-One peek at the size-inclusive collection and we think you'll agree: It's gorgeous.
+One peek at the size-inclusive collection and we think you'll agree: It's so gorgeous, wearing it will basically make you feel like a curve model.
 The collection itself is titled A+nthropologie (or APlus by Anthropologie) launched with a total of 120 pieces, which are a mix of in-house labels and outside brands.
+Sizes go from 16W to 26W and prices start at $48 and go up to $260, so a nice range on on all levels.

 Unsurprisingly, it was hard to narrow down our favorites, but we did it and these are the key pieces we're into for spring.